-Students who have followed the Mathematics Standard
+Students who have followed the Mathematics Standard $\bigcirc$ pathway in Year 11 are encouraged to study the Mathematics Standard 1 Year 12 course.

-- The Mathematics Standard Year 11 course is a common course for all students studying the Mathematics Standard syllabus.
-In Year 12 students can elect to study either the Mathematics Standard 1 Year 12 course (Category B) or the Mathematics Standard 2 Year 12 course (Category A). - All students studying the Mathematics Standard 2 course will sit for an HSC examination. - All students studying the Mathematics Standard course in Stage 6 will have the opportunity to enhance their numeracy skills and capabilities.
-The content of the course aligns with Level 3 of the Australian Core Skills Framework.
+- All students studying the Mathematics Standard 2 course will sit for an HSC examination. - All students studying the Mathematics Standard course in Stage 6 will have the opportunity to enhance their numeracy skills and capabilities.
+The Content of the course aligns with Level 3 of the Australian Core Skills Framework.